 Potentially a warm-up could start with low- intensity skills to get the heart rate up.
 Following this, some more specific unit or team skills could be incorporated that are a little more intense.
-Following this some kind of offense or defence drill that gets HR closer to 90%.
-To finish, 1-2 sprints can be done for some high-intensity speed and potentiation.
+Following this some kind of offense or defence drill that gets heart rate (HR) closer to 90 %.
+To finish, 1 -2 sprints can be done for some high-intensity speed and potentiation.

 Post-warm-up and re-warm-up strategies presented in this study should be implemented with all team-sports.
 However, the time available along with environmental conditions must be taken into consideration.
 You don’t want to put heat garments on players in 30+ degree Celsius temperatures.
 Rather, active strategies are better used in this situation.”

-This Performance Digest snippet was taken from issue #23, Sept 2018.
-Members, you can access the full issue by following this link here.
-Alternatively, if you aren’t a member yet, fill out the form below to find out how The Performance Digest can transform your coaching now!
+This Performance Digest snippet was taken from issue #23, Sept 2018 available for members.
+If you aren’t a member yet, fill out the form below to find out how The Performance Digest can transform your coaching now!